Coverage-Aware Web Crawling for Domain-Specific Supplier Discovery via a Web--Knowledge--Web Pipeline: Related Work

 \subsection{Supply-Chain Network Discovery}

 Prior work on supply-chain network reconstruction has used news articles~\cite{wichmann2020extracting} and machine learning with graph neural networks to predict hidden supply-chain links~\cite{kosasih2021ml, kosasih2022kg}.
+Recent work has also explored heterogeneous graph neural networks for identifying high-potential SMEs across complex industry networks~\cite{qi2026sme}, and LLM-based simulation of firm-level economic behavior to model production decisions~\cite{qi2026llmecon}.
 These approaches rely on static corpora and do not adaptively expand their data sources.
 The W$\to$K$\to$W pipeline generalizes these methods by treating the web as a dynamic, expandable data source guided by KG-derived hypotheses.